 Specialist areas of the organisation may have specific needs regarding patient identification and procedure matching.
-For example, in mental health units or dialysis units, patient identification bands may be inappropriate, and other methods such as photographic identification may be required.
-Decide which methods for patient identification and procedure matching will be used in each service or unit, and include these in, or link to, the organisation-wide patient identification system.
+For example, in mental health units, dialysis units or aged care sections, patient identification bands may be inappropriate, and other methods such as photographic identification may be required.
+Determine which methods for patient identification and procedure matching will be used in each service or unit, and include these in, or link to, the organisation-wide patient identification system.
 Consider privacy when adopting a particular method of patient identification (for example, asking for verbal confirmation of a patient's address in an open waiting room may not be appropriate).